kaiqiong/SOMNiBUS/README.md

 ![](inst/Figs/BANK1.png)

-See the vignette for detailed information on how to use the package.
+See the vignette for more detailed information.

 ```r
 vignette("SOMNiBUS")